$\overline{\text{D}}$arkRayNet: Emulation of cosmic-ray antideuteron fluxes from dark matter

 \subsection{Production}

 Similar to antiprotons which have been measured with good precision in the last decade, the production of CR antideuterons involves two possible processes.
-First, the standard astrophysical processes result from the interaction of primary CRs with the gaseous matter in the Galactic disc.
-This process leads to the production of secondary antideuterons.
+First, the standard astrophysical processes that result from the interaction of primary CRs with the gaseous matter in the Galactic disk.
+These processes lead to the production of secondary antideuterons.
 Second, the annihilation of DM particles within the CR diffusion halo can produce antideuterons.
 These resulting antideuterons exhibit a distinct energy spectrum peaking at lower energies, while secondary antideuterons are kinematically suppressed at low energies.
 This unique energy distribution makes CR antideuterons a promising channel to search and constrain DM models.

 The common mechanism for both secondary antideuterons and antideuterons from DM annihilation is coalescence.
 Several models have been proposed that follow the same general principle: in the process of CR scattering or DM annihilation, antiprotons and antineutrons are produced.
 If the two particles are sufficiently close in momentum and position, they can fuse to form an antideuteron.